ebengoechea/de1app_plugin_DYE/documentation/dye_overview.md

 **9. DYE settings page 1**

+Settings pages have the default/Insight settings aspect instead of the DYE theme aspect, as they are normally open from the extensions page.

 ![DYE Settings page 1](DYE_Settings_1.png "DYE Settings page 1")

 **10. DYE settings page 2**

+Settings pages have the default/Insight settings aspect instead of the DYE theme aspect, as they are normally open from the extensions page.

 ![DYE Settings page 2](DYE_Settings_2.png "DYE Settings page 2")